teambit/docs/docs/bit-basics/05-choose-dev-env.md

   }
 ```

 A single workspace may use multiple environments to handle its different types of components.
-The above section demonstrates how to apply the React environment to all components in the workspace, using the `*` notation, inside the [variants](docs/variants/overview) field.
+The above section demonstrates how to apply the React environment to all components in the workspace, using the `*` selector, inside the [variants](docs/variants/overview) field.